MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Physics

+Setting player position (locally) in Prephysics results in that position being used during Physics in the same frame.
+If not local you are waiting on a network send.
+In that frame's physics phase the position may then further be updated.
+If you update a position of a player (locally) in PrePhysics then that position will be reported for the rest of the frame (even though there is a new physics-based position, which will start being reported at the start of the next frame).

+Player positions are committed to the scene graph after prePhysics (and used in physics), onUpdate, codeBlockEvent (and likely not after network events)
+    NOT async

+  When set position of player (locally) in async: the value is used in that frame's physics calculation to get a new physics value is not seen until prePhysics of the next frame; in the meantime, the new (scene graph position) that you just is seen the rest of the frame.

+Note: player position refers to the location in the world of the "navel" (it is the hip joint in the skeleton)

+Setting a player's position will require a network trip from server to player since player's are authoritative over their own position and pose.

 ## Overview

 High-level framing of what Horizon is capable of.
 Example: there are no constraints (no hinges, springs, connecting rods, etc)